 Your general liability policy includes what's known as advertising injury coverage.
 It provides protection for lawsuits related to libel, slander, and invasion of privacy, as well as copyright or brand infringement.
 That means if you are sued for writing something negative about a competitor on social media, you're covered.

-Our online application for general liability insurance takes about 15 minutes to complete.
+Our online application for general liability insurance takes just a few minutes to complete.
 It requires some basic information about your business, including where it’s located, the number of employees, and estimated revenue for the upcoming year.

 In most cases, we’ll deliver multiple quotes from top U.S. carriers as soon as you finish the application.
 Look them over and pick the policy that works best for you.
 A licensed Insureon agent is available to assist you throughout the process.

 Once you purchase a policy, you can access your account and obtain a certificate of insurance, which is a formal proof-of-insurance document you need to show when you sign certain contracts or apply for professional licenses.
 Typically, it takes between 24 and 48 hours to complete the process and gain insurance for your business.

 Insureon specializes in small business insurance for numerous industries.
 Our insurance specialists have helped more than 350,000 businesses in the following industries:

 To make a general liability claim, simply call your insurance provider.
 Your agent will ask you to provide a description of the incident and basic information such as your name, the business name, and your policy number.
 Your insurance agent can guide you through the process and provide answers to any additional questions.

 Examples of general liability claims include:

 Learn more about common claims and lawsuit examples.